Use these cruise cabin hacks and must have cruise accessories to instantly upgrade your stateroom!

 Typically, your stateroom will have only two outlets positioned in the most convenient place.
 If you’re like us, this is not nearly enough to keep you juiced.
-Which is why the Belkin multi-outlet and USB mount is ideal for your next cruise.
+This power cube is your ideal solution.

 Plug this device in and you’ll be able to keep all of your electronic goodies ready to go.

-In addition to the three outlets for typical plugs, you also have two USB ports to charge phones, tablets, and more.
+In addition to the three outlets for typical plugs, you also have three USB ports to charge phones, tablets, and more.

-Your Belkin wall mount will be crucial on your next sailing.
+Your mini Power Strip will be crucial on your next sailing.
 There’s too much to do at sea and at port.
 Don’t be sitting around waiting for stuff to charge to get back out there to the fun.